ray-project/ray/doc/source/ray-debugging.rst

 Each of the 4 executed tasks will drop into a breakpoint when the line ``ray.util.pdb.set_trace()`` is executed.
-You can attach to the debugger by running
+You can attach to the debugger by running the following command on the head node of the cluster:

 .. code-block:: bash